 6. Quick Reporting

 Managing a warehouse is more than maintaining the flow of stock.
 Cleaning a warehouse can encourage a positive atmosphere, which can boost productivity, improve accuracy, and lead to higher job satisfaction.
-Furthermore, having a plan and executing it well can help streamline the cleaning process, in turn, increasing efficiency and decreasing accidents.
+Furthermore, having a plan and executing it well can help streamline the cleaning process, in turn, increasing warehouse safety efficiency and decreasing accidents.